Utah 19th state to ban conversion therapy on minors

 Roskey worked on the bill and says adults can still practice conversion therapy.
 Regardless, folks say the ban for minors is a step in the right direction.

-“I believe that this bill communicates that to youth that are vulnerable to this practice, and it protects them from undergoing some of the harm that I have undergone in some of the in some of the worse days of my life,” Nathan Dalley said.
+“I believe that this bill communicates that to youth that are vulnerable to this practice, and it protects them from undergoing some of the harm that I have undergone in some of the worse days of my life,” Nathan Dalley said.

-Now, psychologist or therapist who do not follow the ban could risk losing their license.
+Now, psychologists or therapists who do not follow the ban could risk losing their license.

 “We are so thrilled to be able to get to this point,” Republican Representative Craig Hall said.
 “We started with some original language in the bill and it went through about 12-15 different revisions And we ended up an administrative rule that tracks the same language In the administrative rule.”